 Vanilla extract: when and how do you use it?

 Unlike whole vanilla beans which have to be steeped to extract the flavour, the flavour in vanilla extract is already "extracted" (duh!), which means it's the flavour of the bean, in liquid form.
-Use vanilla extract in recipes for chocolate chip cookies, chewy oatmeal cookies, vanilla cakes, chocolate chip bundt cake, etc. What these recipes have in common is that there is no step where you could infuse a component of the recipe with a vanilla bean.
+Use vanilla extract in recipes for thick chewy chocolate chip cookies, chewy oatmeal cookies, vanilla cakes, chocolate chip bundt cake, etc. What these recipes have in common is that there is no step where you could infuse a component of the recipe with a vanilla bean.
 In fact, many of these recipes (the cookies), don't even include a liquid.
 Vanilla beans are completely inappropriate for these types of recipes and would be a waste.

 Remember vanilla extract is delicate and volatile, so it's not appropriate to add vanilla extract to a mixture you are going to heat on the stove.
 If you are making vanilla ice cream with vanilla extract, add the extract AFTER heating, not before.
 Some will even add vanilla extract after the custard has cooled, just before churning.